michaeltchapman/clianet/README.rst

 Clianet
 ======================

-This module is intended to provide a CLI interface to perform common operations on networking equipment, using the ansible-networking modules.
+This module is intended to provide a CLI and python interface to perform common operations on networking equipment, using the ansible-networking modules.

 Usage